rohithvarma1997/pramati/trainee/interview_process.md

 **What was in Interviewer’s mind while taking interview?**
 - Analyzing presence of mind
-- Scalality of the Programs.
+- Scalablity of the Programs.
-- Attidude and wllingness to learn.
+- Attitude and willingness to learn.
 - Analytical Skills
 - Logic and ability to explain project
 - Technical logic